SimonSiefke/vscode-ddev/Ideas.md

 1. show what composer is doing when it installs dependencies
+1. show what is happening when the db is being imported
 1. execute commands in terminal instead of in the background
 1. add missing commands
 1. add feature to create ddev projects with drupal, wordpress or typo3